ARCHAEOLOGICAL FIELDWORK

 Mockingbird Gap Clovis site, New Mexico

-Mockingbird Gap is a large Clovis camp site located above an arroyo in the Rio Grande Rift Valley.
+Mockingbird Gap is a large Clovis camp site located above a once deeply-incised arroyo in the Rio Grande Rift Valley.
 Surveys and excavations have recovered an extensive lithic assemblage at the site including well over 200 Clovis projectile points.
-Analysis of the raw materials used to manufacture the stone tools show that the Mockingbird Gap site seems to lie in the southeast corner of a large raw material catchment area extending over an extensive region of northern and western New Mexico.
+Analysis of the raw materials used to manufacture these tools show that the site seems to lie in the southeast corner of a large raw material catchment area extending over the Rio Grande Rift, Mogollon Rim, and the Colorado Plateau.
 Excavations at the site suggest the manufacture of stone tools, and processing of game likely hunted in the adjacent arroyo.
-These results suggest this hunter-gatherer population had a large home range, with a detailed knowledge of the resources available over an extensive landscape, perhaps accessed seasonally.
+These results suggest this hunter-gatherer population seems to have had a large home range, with a detailed knowledge of the resources available over this extensive landscape, perhaps accessed seasonally.
 The extent of the lithic assemblage at Mockingbird Gap provides a rare glimpse into the paleoecology of these early Paleoindian hunter-gatherers, maybe the first colonists of this region of the US Southwest.
-There are indications of Paleoindian archaeology throughout this part of the Rio Grande Rift Valley and future research will concentrate on understanding how Paleoindian populations adapted to these varied landscapes.
+There is abundant evidence of Paleoindian populations throughout this region and future research will concentrate on understanding how these groups adapted to these varied landscapes.

 Bonfire Shelter, Texas